jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 79:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 79.0.3945.1600-beta -IncludePrerelease

 If you are using Chrome version 78:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 78.0.3904.7000